How to Get Car Insurance After Bankruptcy

 Bankruptcy Discharge or Case Number

-Insurers don't typically ask for this directly, but having it confirms your discharge date.
+Insurers don't ask for this directly, but having it confirms your discharge date.
 In credit-based states, the date your credit score starts recovering matters for rate timing.

 driverLicense icon